 So, if biting while nursing elicits a strong reaction from you, he’s likely to want to create that effect again and again!
-“They will look at your with their cheeky eyes and smile!” says Dr Wong.
+“They will look at your with their cheeky eyes and smile!”
+The team at Thomson Parentcraft Centre says.
 “They don’t mean to hurt you, but they just don’t realise that biting you is painful for you.”

 WHAT YOU CAN DO: It’s important not to overreact and give your baby that “loud” reaction he was hoping for.
 Even worse, if you yell, your baby may be so shocked that he goes on a nursing strike.

-“Tell him ‘no’ firmly,” Dr Wong advises.
+“Tell him ‘no’ firmly,” the team at Thomson Parentcraft Centre advises.
 As a last resort, she suggests pretending to bite your baby, to “show him that that action hurts you.
 Then, you explain that it’s painful ― ‘so, don’t bite mummy.’
 Be consistent in saying ‘no’.”